 If your confidence has been affected by loose skin after weight loss surgery or pregnancy, or as a result of ageing, we can help.

-Consultant Plastic Surgeon, Mr Chris Macdonald and Nurse Specialist, Ali Holden-Smith discuss the benefits of our range of self-pay cosmetics procedures, including arm lift, tummy tuck, breast reduction and blepharoplasty.
+Consultant Plastic Surgeon, Mr Chris Macdonald and Breast Care Nurse, Ali Holden-Smith discuss the benefits of our range of self-pay cosmetics procedures, including arm lift, tummy tuck, breast reduction and blepharoplasty.

 Breast Reduction Surgery